opencv/opencv/doc/tutorials/photo/hdr_imaging/hdr_imaging.rst

     Ptr<CalibrateDebevec> calibrate = createCalibrateDebevec();
     calibrate->process(images, response, times);

-  It is necessary to know camera response function for most HDR construction algorithms.

-  We use one of calibration algorithms to estimate inverse CRF for all 256 pixel values.
+  It is necessary to know camera response function (CRF) for a lot of HDR construction algorithms.
+We use one of the calibration algorithms to estimate inverse CRF for all 256 pixel values.

 3. **Make HDR image**